 We must ensure that adequate investments are being made by all levels of government in strategic public infrastructure, especially in improved and expanded transportation networks.

-The rail supply sector will play a critical role in responding to the needs of multi-modal infrastructure.
+The rail/transit supply sector will play a critical role in responding to the needs of multi-modal infrastructure.

 3 2018-2028 Canadian Transit Infrastructure Needs - a study by Steer Consultants - 1502-80 Richmond St W Toronto, ON M5H 2A4 Canada